What Hannah Gadsby’s Nanette Means to Comedians

 Sara: When Hannah said “a lesbian used to be ‘any woman not laughing at a man,’” I laughed and also wanted to cry because it’s so true.
 I’ve been called lesbian so many times by men who are uncomfortable with my comedy, opinion, or even mere presence.
 I have the privilege to not know how deep that can cut, how casually the core of who you are becomes the butt of a joke.
 “Light dimmer” is such a smart way to put it.
 Remember when we did that show in San Francisco, when you had to kick out those horrible people out of the audience?
 You were trying to handle their rude heckling, and then the guy said “I didn’t know this was going to be a dyke show.”
 You handled it beautifully and got them kicked the fuck out.
 But it was so awful.
 I was impressed with your strength in that moment.
 What was that moment like for you?

 Sabrina: It was so wild because it was San Francisco!
 Gay, gay, liberal, green-energy San Francisco.
 My wife was living there when we first met, so I had a bunch of friends at the show and was ready to ease into a chill, fun, we’re-all-friends-here vibe, but this table near the front would not shut the fuck up.
-It seemed to be happening all night, so when I got up there I was like “What’s going on guys, what are you talking about?” cool teacher-style, and they turned to look at me like “Why is the dance-monkey-dance monkey talking to us?” and literally said, “Why don’t you just do your jokes?”
-Obviously the show then stopped and became about dealing with this table of douchey vibe-enemies, and as the rest of the crowd turned to look at them, a guy at the table said, “I didn’t know this was a dyke show.”
+It seemed to be happening all night, so when I got up there I was like, “What’s going on guys, what are you talking about?” cool teacher–style, and they turned to look at me like “Why is the dance-monkey-dance monkey talking to us?” and literally said, “Why don’t you just do your jokes?”
+Obviously the show then stopped and became about dealing with this table of douche-y vibe-enemies, and as the rest of the crowd turned to look at them, a guy at the table said, “I didn’t know this was a dyke show.”
 Which was followed by audible gasps from around them.
 I confirmed with someone sitting next to them that that was what was said and then kicked them out of the dyke show.

 It felt shocking that it came out of this Bay Area mouth, and it was annoying that these people hijacked part of the show, but there’s also a unique magic when an audience is part of something real that’s naturally unfolding.
 I’m sure everyone in the crowd was just shocked, and as the villains were escorted out of the building people clapped and booed at them.
 We’d all gone through something gross together and we all won.
 I wonder how they unpacked it, just the three of them, once they were booted.
 Do you think they left being like, “Dyke clowns are the worst!” or “We shouldn’t invite Rob to things anymore”?